city_hall

 Provider FAQs

-Applications to become a Summer Meal Sponsor can be found here and are due to the Department of Elementary and Secondary Education by June 15, 2024.
+• Applications to become a Summer Meal Sponsor were due to the Department of Elementary and Secondary Education by June 6, 2025.
+If you are interested in becoming a Summer Meal Sponsor for 2026, you can learn more about the Summer Meals Program here.

 Any organization can be a meal site host!
-Previous partners have included the Parks Department, Boston Public Libraries, faith-based organizations.
+Previous partners have included the Parks Department, Community Groups, Boston Public Libraries, Farmers Markets, Faith-based organizations, and Community volunteers.

 No, this is up to you and your staff to decide.
 Sites can choose to be open as many days from Monday - Saturday between 8 a.m. to 6 p.m.